argoproj/argo-cd/docs/proposals/cmp-parameters.md

       - name: image
         values: some.repo:tag
 ```

+**Note:** I'm not sure whether CRDs allow Map<string, list> types.
+If not, we should consider flattening the schema to
+a list of objects, each object having a `section` field.

 Parameters should be communicated _to_ the CMP as JSON in the same schema as is used in the Application manifest.
 JSON might be a surprising choice considering parameters are represented in the manifest as YAML.
 But I think JSON makes